Logo

 Reason 2: The Accommodation Arrives at the Wrong Moment

-• in front of peers,
+• In front of their peers,

 Reason 3: The Student Associates the Accommodation With Past Failure

-These memories shape future behavior.
+These long-lasting memories influence future behaviours.

 Reason 4: The Accommodation Doesn’t Match the Task’s Real Cognitive Load

-For example:
+For instance:

 Reason 5: The Accommodation Requires Executive Function They Don’t Yet Have